Benchmarking and Enhancing VLM for Compressed Image Understanding: Enhancing with Adapter

-{\textbf{Generalization Results.} To test the performance on unseen codec, we evaluate HM, MLICpp, and DiffEIC using our already-trained adaptor, pretending they are JPEG, ELIC, and MS-ILLM respectively.
-The experimental results are shown in \autoref{fig:qwen_adapter_mlic} and Table \ref{tab:adpter-result-generalization-rebuttal}.
-From the curves and BD-Metric results, we observe that the adaptor yields consistent improvements on all unselected codecs, even though these codecs were never seen during training.
+{\textbf{Generalization Results.} To test the performance on unseen codec, we evaluate HM, MLICpp, and DiffEIC using our already-trained adapter, treating them as JPEG, ELIC, and MS-ILLM, respectively.
+The experimental results are shown in \autoref{fig:qwen_adapter_mlic} and \autoref{tab:adpter-result-generalization-rebuttal}.
+From the curves and BD-Metric results, we observe that the adapter yields consistent improvements on all unselected codecs, even though these codecs were never seen during training.
 Notably, MLICpp achieves larger gains than ELIC itself on SEEDBench, which is both interesting and unexpected.
-We also notice that DiffEIC improves on POPE but exhibits a very slight drop on SEEDBench.
-This may be attributed to the fact that MS-ILLM is a GAN-based codec, whereas DiffEIC is a diffusion-based codec, leading to a larger semantic and structural gap between the two codec families.}
+We also notice that DiffEIC improves on POPE, OCRBench and MMB but exhibits a very slight drop on SEEDBench, MME and GQA.
+This may be attributed to the fact that MS-ILLM is a GAN-based codec, whereas DiffEIC is a diffusion-based codec, leading to a larger semantic and structural gap between the two codec families.} Additionally, we validated the effectiveness of our method across different vision encoders, using the InternVL3 model for testing.
+The experimental results in \autoref{fig:qwen_adapter} and across six benchmarks in \autoref{tab:adpter-result-generalization-rebuttal} demonstrate consistent performance gains, indicating that our method exhibits strong generalization ability.

-{\textbf{Comparison with ICM.} Our enhancement method shares the same objective as ICM which improves the robustness to compressed images but from different prospective of information and generalization gap.
-To better illustrate the gap identified in this work, we conducted evaluations of TransTIC \citep{chen2023transtic} on the POPE dataset, as shown in \autoref{tab:transtic-gap}.
-First, we tested the results of the base codec TIC \citep{lu2022tic} and fine-tuned the TransTIC with VLM vision encoder to reduce the information gap.
-We then applied the enhancement method to both models and found that simultaneously addressing both the generalization and information gap yields the best results. }
+\textbf{Comparison with ICM.} Our enhancement method shares the same objective as ICM which improves the robustness to compressed images but from different prospective of information and generalization gap.
+To better illustrate the gap identified in this work, we conducted evaluations of TransTIC \cite{chen2023transtic} on the POPE dataset, as shown in \autoref{tab:transtic-gap}.
+First, we tested the results of the base codec TIC \cite{lu2022tic} and fine-tuned the TransTIC with VLM vision encoder to reduce the information gap.
+We then applied the enhancement method to both models and found that simultaneously addressing both the generalization and information gap yields the best results.
+A more detailed discussion can be found in the Appendix \ref{app:Connection with ICM}.